becktothefuture/mccann-website/docs/PRELOADER_WEBFLOW_SETUP.md

 **Check:**
 1. Is `.preloader__progress` element present?
+2. Progress is hidden by default - enable via CSS: `.preloader__progress { display: block; }`
-2. Check console for `[PRELOADER] ✓ Video X can play` messages
+3. Check console for `[PRELOADER] ✓ Video X can play` messages
-3. Videos might be loading too fast to see updates (good problem!)
+4. Videos might be loading too fast to see updates (good problem!)

 ---